openlegend/core-rules/core/SRD.md

 harm. \newline

 **Effect:** You gain a +1 bonus to all defenses for each tier you have in this feat.
-This increases your Toughness, Evasion, and Resolve defenses.
+This increases your Toughness, Resilience, and Resolve defenses.

 ## Extraordinary Focus